loggrio/loggr.io/user-guide/standard.md

 * Browse to http://loggr.stkn.org/.
 * If you don't have an existing account, please create a new one ("Registrieren").
 Otherwise login to your account with your credentials.
-* Click on the pairing button and insert the IP from the Raspberry Pi.
-You can check the IP from the Raspberry Pi in your router menu.
+* Click on the pairing button and insert the IP of the Raspberry Pi.
+You can find out the IP of the Raspberry Pi from your router dhcp menu.
 For example the Raspberry Pi uses IP 192.168.178.35 in a local area network (LAN).

 ![ip](../images/ip.png)